LGAPIPortalSuperAdmin/cms/cmsContents/prd/yamlManagement/yaml_business_en.md

       - name: Overview
         x-displayName: Overview
         description: |
-          To search or control information about LG Electronics' home appliances, displays, and air conditioners with your service, you can utilize the ThinQ Business API.
-LG Electronics provides the ThinQ Business API so that a partner's service can obtain or control information about devices registered in LG Electronics' cloud service.
-ThinQ Business APIs are categorized as follows, depending on the usage purpose of the API.
+          By using the **ThinQ Business API**, you can check or control the status of LG Electronics' Home appliances, Signage, Commercial HVAC, and IoT devices all at once.
+ThinQ Business API provides integrated APIs, allowing B2B partner software to directly connect with and manage the status of registered devices on LG Electronics' cloud platforms, such as LG ThinQ, LG Business Cloud, and LG BECON Cloud.
+For more details on the types of supported devices and the schema of the API call messages, please refer to the  **[Device Profile](/en/apiManage/device_profile)** page.

+          To use the ThinQ Business API, you should **[request a partnership](/en/mypage/partner/landing)** first.
+Once approved, you can simulate a product and call APIs for testing without registering actual devices on LG Electronics' cloud platform, as the **ThinQ Business Simulator** will be provided as well

+          ThinQ Business APIs are categorized based on what their purposes are.
             |API Type|Summary|
             |-|-|
             |Device API|API to get a list and status of enrolled devices and perform controls|